 As your child starts to walk, stay alert for possible dental or facial injuries.

 The American Academy of Pediatrics advises breastmilk for at least 6 months.
 The AAPD advises breastfeeding for at least 1 year.
 At about 1 year old, continue to breastfeed or begin weaning as you and your baby are ready.
-But also start giving your baby whole milk.
+At 1 year, start giving your baby whole milk along with a balanced diet of solid foods.
 The fat in whole milk is needed for brain development.

 Follow the schedule of dental exams and cleanings, as advised by your child's pediatric dentist.
 Generally, dental exams and cleanings are advised every 6 months for children and adults.